bsadd-jpan/youtube-channel-blocker/README.md

   - All channel names containing the specified keywords will be hidden
   - Each keyword must be 10 characters or fewer
   - Other rules are the same as the Title Filter
+- **Aggressive Shorts Removal**
+  - Shorts videos are ruthlessly and completely hidden
+  - ~~Get rid of trashy, obnoxious Shorts with garbage thumbnails~~
+  - Can be toggled from the "Show/Hide Toggle" section in the settings page

 </details>